 Under Section 2(2) Misrepresentation Act 1967 the court has the discretion to award damages instead of allowing you to end the contract if it deems it appropriate.
 It cannot award both, judged on nature of misrepresentation and losses suffered.

 If you chose to continue with the contract although you were aware of the misrepresentation you will not be able to end the contract or claim damages.
 For example if you booked a holiday knowing that the hotel described in the brochure was family friendly but you knew this was a mis-print due to other factors in the brochure or had had it pointed out to you and you proceeded with the booking you will have, in law, “affirmed” the contract.

 You need to act quickly after discovering the misrepresentation.
 For example, if you have been sold a mobile ‘phone contract on the basis of receiving 500 free texts a month and you have continued to use the ‘phone for a few months before complaining about being charged for them a court may say that you should have complained the first month in which you were charged.
 All cases are different though and are assessed as such.

 More recent Acts

 People think of misrepresentation and think ah there’s a law about that.
 Yup this one.
 However, you now have more cover with more recent laws, so you should also see Consumer Protection from Unfair Trading Regulations 2008 (updated 2014).

 You are also covered by the Consumer Rights Act 2015 if the item does not match the description, is not fit for purpose or of satisfactory quality.

 More details on how to complain in the book, information, advice, laws and template letters How to Complain: The Essential Consumer Guide to Getting Refunds, Redress and Results!

 I have stopped comments for this post as the answers for people’s questions are in this post and in the links.
-Please read them and for how to complain effectively see Tips.
+Please read the post and the links and for how to complain effectively see Tips.